Journalism and Journalistic Writing

 Some widely known abbreviations are required in certain situations, while others are acceptable but not required in some contexts.
 For example, Dr., Gov., Lt.
 Gov., Mr., Mrs., Rep., the Rev. and Sen. are required before a person’s full name when they occur outside a direct quotation.
+Please note, that medical and political titles only need to be used on first reference when they appear outside of a direct quote.
+For courtesy titles, use these on second reference or when specifically requested.
 Other acronyms and abbreviations are acceptable but not required (i.e. FBI, CIA, GOP).
 The context should govern such decisions.

 As a general rule, though, you should avoid what the Associated Press Stylebook calls “alphabet soup.”
 Consult the Associated Press Stylebook for specific cases.

 For numbered addresses, always use figures.
 Abbreviate Ave., Blvd., and St. and directional cues when used with a numbered address.
 Always spell out other words such as alley, drive and road.
 If the street name or directional cue is used without a numbered address, it should be capitalized and spelled out.
 If a street name is a number, spell out First through Ninth and use figures for 10th and higher.
 Here are some examples of correctly formatted addresses: 101 N. Grant St., Northwestern Avenue, South Ninth Street, 102 S. 10th St., 605 Woodside Drive.

 For ages, always use figures.
 If the age is used as an adjective or as a substitute for a noun, then it should be hyphenated.
 Don’t use apostrophes when describing an age range.
 Examples: A 21-year-old student.
 The student is 21 years old.
 The girl, 8, has a brother, 11.
 The contest is for 18-year-olds.
 He is in his 20s.

 books, periodicals, reference works, and other types of compositions